VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/tutorials/add-new-module-to-virtocommerce-admin.md

 ---
 ## Summary

-This tutorial will show you the steps in creating new module and adding it to **VirtoCommerce.Presentation**В application.
+This tutorial will show you the steps in creating new module and adding it to **VirtoCommerce.Presentation** application.

 ## Overview

-In this tutorial you will learn how to create custom (pricelist) module and add it to theВ **VirtoCommerce.Presentation**В application.
+In this tutorial you will learn how to create custom (pricelist) module and add it to the **VirtoCommerce.Presentation** application.
 This will be shown on the Reviews module that will be created and added to the application.
 The module will contain main (Home) view where the list of Pricelists will be viewed.
 Also the item view/edit form for the selected pricelist will be created and added to the application navigation system to view and edit selected item.
 Based on the edit view the wizard will be created.
-In the end of the tutorial you will be able to create and add new module to theВ **VirtoCommerce.Presentation**В application.
+In the end of the tutorial you will be able to create and add new module to the **VirtoCommerce.Presentation** application.

 ## Prism modularity concept

-**VirtoCommerce.Presentation**В application is built with Prism 4.0 library patterns, using the principles of modular expansion, provided by the platform.
-For detailed specifications of the modular principles see MSDN:В <a href="http://msdn.microsoft.com/en-us/library/gg405479(v=PandP.40).aspx" rel="nofollow">Chapter 4: Modular Application Development</a>.
+**VirtoCommerce.Presentation** application is built with Prism 4.0 library patterns, using the principles of modular expansion, provided by the platform.
+For detailed specifications of the modular principles see MSDN: <a href="http://msdn.microsoft.com/en-us/library/gg405479(v=PandP.40).aspx" rel="nofollow">Chapter 4: Modular Application Development</a>.

-Unity is used as IoC container to buildВ object tree and resolve dependencies.
+Unity is used as IoC container to build object tree and resolve dependencies.

-**VirtoCommerce.Presentation**В supports the module definition over configuration files of the application as well as automated modules loading though directory modules catalog loader.
+**VirtoCommerce.Presentation** supports the module definition over configuration files of the application as well as automated modules loading though directory modules catalog loader.

 ## Step 1.
 Create module project

 1. Add new project to the solution.
-2. SelectВ "WPF Custom Control Library" project.
+2. Select "WPF Custom Control Library" project.
 Name it to PricelistModule.
 Press OK.
 3. Rename Class1.cs file to the PricelistModule.cs.
 Let the class to be renamed as well
 4. Add references to libraries to the project
   * Presentation.Core.dll